 Its on the Atlantic coast, but you might like to stop in a check out Biarittz, in France just north of San Sebastian.

 On the Med coast you will see Cannes and Nice, obviously quite big and $$.
 I do remember a couple of nice bays with smaller fishing villages west of this but can't remember names.
-If your driving you should be able to explore. almost 8 years agoAnswered by whoissteveanyway via Travellr.com
+If your driving you should be able to explore. about 8 years agoAnswered by whoissteveanyway via Travellr.com

 I went to Marseille in September 2008 - it is a big city, but nevertheless worth visiting!
 Especially the harbor (Vieux Port) and Notre-Dame de la Garde on top of the hill - a beautiful church and the view over the city is spectacular!
 Further you should catch the boat and go to Iles du Frioul.